by Collyn Rivers

 - In 2016-17, 35% of IAG’s collision claims were the result of ‘impact damage’, i.e. hitting a stationary object whilst moving.
 This type of incident has increased significantly in the last two years compared to the previous two years.

-Together this suggests that, in IAG’s case, 89% of collisions, or roughly 1,350 claims in 2016-17, were the result of the driver of the tow vehicle losing control the travel trailer (because no other person or object was involved) or not driving with due care and attention (because they hit a stationary object).
+Together this suggests that, in IAG’s case, 89% of collisions, or roughly 1,350 claims in 2016-17, were the result of the driver of the tow vehicle losing control the caravan (because no other person or object was involved) or not driving with due care and attention (because they hit a stationary object).

 The significant increase in recent years in the percentage of stationary objects being hit could be due to an increase in numbers of new (and inexperienced) people taking up caravanning.
 Further research would be needed to test this theory.